- June 1, 2017

 What is correlation?

 Currency correlation is the measurement of the relationship between two currency pairs resulting in a correlation coefficient.
 So basically how certain it is that one market will have an impact on the other market.
 The correlation is measured in the range of -100 to +100 (or sometimes -1 to +1), a negative value will result in a negative market correlation (So if one market goes up, the other one will go down).
 Oppositely if the value is positive, both markets will go simultaneously up.
 This shown on an example, it can look as follows: the currency pair EUR/USD goes up and with it also the currency pairs: EUR/HKD (+0.98), EUR/SGD (+0.92) and many others.
 On the other hand currency pair, USD/DKK has -1 negative correction.
-Simply put, that’s because the dollar and the euro are such a strong currencies that they are capable of dictating the direction of other currencies with which they pair.
-The weaker the other currency in the pair is, the more effect it might have.
+Simply put, that’s because the dollar and the euro are such strong currencies that they are capable of dictating the direction of other currencies with which they pair.
+The weaker the other currency in the pair is, the easier it is for them.

 How Forex pairs and CFD instruments correlate

-The correlation coefficient represents the similarity of the movements between two underlying assets over specified time period.
+The correlation coefficient represents the similarity of the movements between two underlying assets over a specified time period.

 - 0.0 to 0.2 Negligible correlation, very weak

 - 0.2 to 0.4 Insignificant correlation, low

 Tips and tricks for Forex & CFD Market currency correlation trading

 Eliminate contradictory trading.
 If you open a long position for EUR/AUD you shouldn’t also open a long position for AUD/CHF in the same time.
 These pairs correlate with each other, negatively.
 So if one of these positions would be making a profit, it might most certainly mean that the other one is losing.
 Therefore the only one who would be making a profit out of this situation is the broker (thanks to the spread from 2 opened positions).